AndresCardosoP/Brain-Wave/README.md

 ### AI Features
 - Summarize your note and get answers to questions you might have in the note
 - Use suggestions to get ideas for topics your note discusses
+- Use template to provide a general outline of any topic of your choosing

 ### Search
 - Search for notes within a folder using the search bar.